rmasuda12/rmasuda12/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm a recent grad with an MSc in biomedical engineering.
-Currently learning software development to combine my interests in tech and biomedical sciences!
+Currently learning software development with @BrainStation to combine my interests in tech and biomedical sciences!

 - 🌱 I’m currently learning React Native and Data Science Basics